 Rhode Island School of Design and Johnson & Wales University will team up to develop products for Farm Fresh Rhode Island that are specifically targeted to the large-volume needs of institutional dining and will replace current purchases with items that are abundant locally in New England.
 Central to the team’s project is the opportunity to use significant amounts of surplus produce that might otherwise be composted or go to waste.

-Smith College, Westfield State University, Hampshire College, and Mount Holyoke College will work with The Hotchkiss School, Whippoorwill Farm, and Adams Farm to develop a replicable model for upscaling the procurement of whole animals for nose-to-tail utilization in campus dining.
+Smith College, Westfield State University, and Mount Holyoke College will work with The Hotchkiss School, Whippoorwill Farm, and Adams Farm to develop a replicable model for upscaling the procurement of whole animals for nose-to-tail utilization in campus dining.
 The project will support farmers in the region to adjust their production and delivery to meet institutional demand and enable the institutions involved to process and store large volumes of beef and pork in a way not possible today.

 Harvard University, Boston College, and Tufts University will work with the New Entry Sustainable Farming Project, Costa Fruit & Produce, and CommonWealth Kitchen to bridge our region's seasonal growing gap by incentivizing small-scale New England farmers to farm additional plots of land or construct greenhouses or hoop houses on their land to grow specific crops (and where possible year-round) for our campuses, expanding acres of farmland in production so that students will be able to enjoy more of the region's bounty year-round.